 Chef Kat from Platter Talk

 Chef Kat from Platter Talk has spent many years in the food industry.
-In addition to a degree in commercial art, Chef Kat trained at the world-renown Culinary Institute of America in Hyde Park, NY, and has cooked for British royalty and served as a personal chef to some of the most iconic American figures of our generation.
+In addition to a degree in commercial art, Chef Kat trained at the world-renowned Culinary Institute of America in Hyde Park, NY.
+Her talent and creative gifts have allowed her to cook for British royalty and served as a personal chef to some of the most iconic American figures of our generation.

 Thank you for taking the time to read Platter Talk Food and Recipe Blog.
 It’s our passion, and your readership means the world to us.